Fall Death Valley Century, Ultra Century, and Double Century

 and it always SELLS OUT!

 PLEASE STUDY EVERYTHING BELOW CAREFULLY.
 ALL POLICIES STRICTLY ENFORCED.

-2013 Death Valley AdventureCORPS Jerseys and Vests
+2013 Death Valley AdventureCORPS Jerseys

 We are excited to offer our ever popular Death Valley AdventureCORPS gear in a new color combo and design from our garment supplier, PACE Sportswear.
 These items are available for purchase exlusively while registering for the event.
 You will not be able to email us later to order or request any gear!

 Please reference the PACE Sportswear Sports Sizing Charts below to be sure you know your correct size before you order the new gear.
 Remember, these are "Euro Race-Cut" and we offer both men's and women's styles.
 Jerseys are race cut and therefore run small, by as much as one size or more, as compared to club cut jerseys!
 (They are sized almost identically to the Hincapie Race Cut jerseys that we have offered for several years in the past.)

 PLEASE NOTE: All Prices INCLUDE California Sales Tax!
 You will not be charged tax in addition!